 Find ways to make your products more eco-friendly.
 Reuse and repurpose things around your house.
-For example, instead of buying costly rolls of paper towel, buy reusable paperless towels that you can wash.
+For example, instead of buying costly rolls of paper towels, buy reusable paperless towels that you can wash.

 9. Choose multi-functional over single-purpose items

-Lately I’ve seen a lot or products that can double as blush and eyeshadow, concealer and highlighter, or brow pencil and eyeliner.
+Lately, I’ve seen a lot of products that can double as blush and eyeshadow, concealer and highlighter, or brow pencil and eyeliner.
 Doesn’t it make more sense to not just simplify your costs, but your storage and your routine as well?!

 10. Budget for less so that you buy less

-As you work on your budget every month, if you continually give yourself a lot of room to enjoy on your clothing, miscellaneous, eating out, or “fun” budget categories, you’ll find it much easier to spend money that you really didn’t need to spend, as well as end up with more stuff in your home than you need.
+As you work on your budget every month, if you give yourself room to spend on your clothing, miscellaneous, eating out, or “fun” budget categories, you’ll find it much easier to spend more money than you really need to spend.

-By giving yourself as little room in these categories as possible (and working on actively shrinking it month to month), you’ll find yourself having much more cash available to do better things with, such as invest for retirement, save for your emergency fund, or even put towards your next big purchase to avoid taking on more debts.
+By giving yourself less wiggle room in these categories (and working on actively shrinking it month to month), you’ll find yourself having much more cash available to do better things with, such as investing for retirement, saving an emergency fund, or even putting towards your next big purchase to avoid taking on more debts.

 11. Buy large when it makes sense

-Along with simplifying your meals (and keeping with having a small list of options when it comes to meal ingredients to choose from), buying bulk sizes can make a lot of sense for a minimalist lifestyle, as long as you’re doing it right!
+Along with simplifying your meals, buying bulk sizes can make a lot of sense for minimalist living, as long as you’re doing it right!

 If you’re stockpiling everything and anything purely because it’s on sale/at a great price, whatever, then you’re doing it wrong.